ni/monodrive-documentation/docs/monoDrive_home/Camera.md

 Real cameras generate RAW images before demosaicing (debayering) into RGB.
 The monoDrive simulator is able to generate RAW images with any red, green, blue, and clear 2x2 filter pattern at runtime in the monoDrive client API.
 The demosaicing process on real cameras introduces several different artifacts that your perception system has been trained with and from real camera images.

-To enable color filter, set `use_cfa` to `true`, and select a cfa type such as "rccc" or "rggb"
+To enable color filter, set `use_cfa` to `true`, and select a cfa type such as "rccc" or any combination of r, g, b, or c.

 ```json
      "color_filter_array": {